XinleiYu-Leo/Xinlei-leo.github.io/_pages/project.md

 ---
 ## Course Project: Artsy Web/Android App											 	                                                                    (June 2022)

 Built an Android mobile application for users to search for different artists from Artsy’s database, look at detailed information about them(artwork image, bio, description, etc.) using various Artsy APIs, and add them to favorites for easy access.
+[GitHub Link](https://github.com/XinleiYu-Leo/Artsy_App)

 The project is also on the Web version.
 Another version of backends written in Node.js is also available.